RumbleDB/iris-hep-benchmark-presto/README.md

 ## Introduction

-This repository hosts a set of queries described at high-level [here](https://github.com/iris-hep/adl-benchmarks-index).
+This repository hosts a set of queries described at a high-level [here](https://github.com/iris-hep/adl-benchmarks-index).
 The queries are written in SQL for [Presto](https://prestosql.io/).
 Presto offers a unified front-end to a set of data store technologies such as Cassandra or HDFS.
 As part of its query interface, it uses a proprietary version of SQL.

 ## Installation

 To install the Presto server, follow these [instructions](https://prestodb.io/docs/current/installation/deployment.html).
 You then need to follow these [instructions](https://prestodb.io/docs/current/installation/cli.html) in order to set up a Presto client.

-Since deploying the Presto server can involve quite a bit of configuration, we provide a pre-configured `etc` folder which can be from downloaded [here](https://polybox.ethz.ch/index.php/s/TuCtNXTH7XQg0t5/download).
+Since deploying the Presto server can involve quite a bit of configuration, we provide a pre-configured `etc` folder which can be downloaded from [here](https://polybox.ethz.ch/index.php/s/TuCtNXTH7XQg0t5/download).
 Make sure to change the `node.data-dir` property in `etc/node.properties`.
-Also, you might want to change the IP and port in `etc/function-namespace/memory.properties` such that it fits to your `mysql` configuration.
 This configuration features only one catalog: `memory`.
 Naturally, more can be added.
-It should be mentioned, however, that for testing these queries, we have currently only used the `memory` catalog.
+It should be mentioned, however, that for testing these queries, we have only used the `memory` catalog.

 ## Setting up the environment

-The `scripts` folder contains a number of scripts which are useful towards building a database.
-It is generally also a good idea to add this folder to the `PATH` variable, as it makes executing queries more straight forward.
+The `scripts` folder contains a number of scripts which are useful towards setting up a database.
 In order to set up the CERN database, one should follow the next instructions:

 1. Start the Presto server
 1. Run the `set_up_cern_environment.sh` script